Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

 ## Prerequisite
-download from [*here*](http://easymodbustcp.net/en/) the Java version, you can download the simulated server from the site as well.
+Download the Java version from [*here*](http://easymodbustcp.net/en/) the Java version, Note that you can download the simulated server from the site as well.
 Pick the one appropriate for your environment.
+The simulated server is useful for testing things.

 Define the environment variable **EASY_MODBUS_LOC**.
 This should be the directory where the EasyModbusJava.jar file is located.